andrewbaxter/blog/what_is_art.md

 ### Science, math

-This was the most abstract to me, but going by the definition I think the answer should be yes.
-Metaphorically, coming up with a creative proof or answer to a scientific problem (gravity, evolution, relativity) seems similar to creative solutions to engineering or design problems.
-And I don't think it would be strange to see one described as a work of art (regardless of whether that's meant metaphorically).
+This was the most abstract to me, but going by the definition I think the answer should be "yes".
+Metaphorically, coming up with a novel proof or answer to a scientific problem (gravity, evolution, relativity) seems similar to novel solutions to engineering or design problems.
+And I don't think it would be strange to see a great proof described as a work of art (regardless of whether that's meant metaphorically).

 ### Photography